Latent autoimmune diabetes in adults: Risk factors

 There is limited research on LADA and its etiology.
-As with both T1D and T2D, the risk of LADA depends on both genetic and environmental factors.
-Genetic risk factors for LADA are similar to T1D, i.e. is affected by the HLA complex, but also genetic variants associated with T2D have been identified in LADA.
+As with both T1D and T2D, the risk of developing LADA depends on both genetic and environmental factors.
+Genetic risk factors for LADA are similar to T1D, e.g. it is affected by the HLA complex, but also genetic variants associated with T2D have been identified in LADA.
 LADA has several lifestyle risk factors in common with T2D, such as obesity, physical inactivity, smoking and consumption of sweetened beverages, all of which are linked to insulin resistance.

 Obesity has been shown to increase the risk of LADA in several studies, and one study showed that the risk was particularly high in combination with having diabetes in the family.
-Physical activity also affects the risk of LADA, with less physical activity increasing the risk.
+Less physical activity increases the risk of developing LADA.
 A Swedish study showed that low birth weight, in addition to increasing the risk of T2D, increases the risk of LADA.

-Although smoking has been shown to increase the risk of T2D while coffee consumption has been shown to reduce the risk of T2D, the results regarding these products and LADA are unclear.
+Although smoking has been shown to increase the risk of T2D and coffee consumption to decrease it, the results regarding these products and LADA are unclear.
 However, results from two studies based on the same population seem to indicate that coffee consumption increases the risk of LADA.
-Other foods that have been shown to increase the risk of LADA are sweetened beverages and processed red meat while consumption of fatty fish has been shown to have a protective effect.
+Sweetened beverages and processed red meat have been shown to increase the risk of LADA, while consumption of fatty fish has been shown to have a protective effect.

 Diagnosis

 A fasting blood sugar level of ≥ 7.0 mmol / L (126 mg/dL) is used in the general diagnosis of diabetes.
-There are no clear guidelines for the diagnosis of LADA, but the criteria often used are that the patient should develop the disease in adulthood, not need insulin treatment for the first 6 months after diagnosis and have autoantibodies in the blood.
+There are no clear guidelines for the diagnosis of LADA, but the criteria often used are that the patient develops the disease in adulthood, does not need insulin treatment for the first 6 months after diagnosis, and has autoantibodies in the blood.

-Glutamic acid decarboxylase autoantibody (GADA), islet cell autoantibody (ICA), insulinoma-associated (IA-2) autoantibody, and zinc transporter autoantibody (ZnT8) testing should be performed in order to correctly diagnose diabetes.
+It is recommended that glutamic acid decarboxylase autoantibody (GADA), islet cell autoantibody (ICA), insulinoma-associated (IA-2) autoantibody, and zinc transporter autoantibody (ZnT8) testing be performed to correctly diagnose diabetes.

 Persons with LADA typically have low, although sometimes moderate, levels of C-peptide as the disease progresses.
-Those with insulin resistance or type 2 diabetes are more likely to have high levels of C-peptide due to an over production of insulin.
+Those with insulin resistance or type 2 diabetes are more likely to have high levels of C-peptide.